catami/catami-data-upload/README.md

 Before you try to validate or upload Catami data you need to get your data under control.
 Catami has a simple, human readable data format, documented at https://github.com/catami/catami/wiki/Data-importing

+#### Important Notes
+If you are converting a campaign for import you will need to manually edit the top level campaign.txt file to add required information that cannot be automatically generated.
+Similarly the top level deployment.txt file should also be checked/edited manually for each deployment.

 ### Current conversion routines:
 #### aims_ti_converter.py
 Converts AIMS Towed Imagery that uses a root level XLSX (Excel) file for imagery geolocation.
 Imagery is organised